 Why do members start their speech by saying 'Thank you Speaker'?

-Beginning speeches with ‘Thank you Speaker’ is a polite tradition.
-It demonstrates respect for the very important role the Speaker performs in the House.
+Beginning speeches with ‘Thank you Speaker’ reminds and encourages members to direct their speeches, questions and comments through the Speaker.
+It also demonstrates respect for the very important role the Speaker performs in the House.
 They run meetings of the House of Representatives so that they are orderly and fair.

 A member of the government speaking in the House of Representatives